Keto Korean Food – Top 10 Low Carb Dishes to Try!

 You sit around the table, everyone excited with chopsticks in hand.
 Out come the dishes.

 One by one, delicious meats and veggies are laid on a central grill, searing as they release mouthwatering scents into the air.

 If you want to enjoy low-carb Korean food with friends and family – especially those who are not on the same diet – look no further.

 ‘Gui 구이’ simply means grill in Korean.
+However, this isn’t just any grill.
 This is often a traditional table grill, where the food is cooked right in front of you.

 In fact, you’ve probably heard of it.
 The world-famous ‘Korean BBQ’ (as described above) is often called ‘gogi-gui 고기구이’ (meat grill)!

-This is some of the finest keto Korean food.
-With a wide variety of meat and vegetable options, it’s perfect to keep you satisfied and within your carbohydrate limits!
+All in all, this is some of the finest keto Korean food.
+With a wide variety of meat and vegetable options, it’s perfect to keep you satisfied and within your carbohydrate limits.

 Best Keto-friendly Options

 The beauty of gui is the freedom to make your own choices!
 From fatty cuts of tender beef, to a range of nutrient-dense offal, seafood, and vegetables.